How to build your resilience in 10 minutes!

 I don’t know one colleague, client or connection that hasn’t reported being stressed at some point in the last year.

-I used to be skeptical and dismissive about the notion of a volatile, unpredictable, complex and ambiguous (VUCA) world.
+I used to be sceptical and dismissive about the notion of a volatile, unpredictable, complex and ambiguous (VUCA) world.
 However, events of the past year have taught me two important things:

 - My resilience doesn’t mean that I won’t feel stressed